 The Great Lakes region is vast and diverse, but it is united by hot, humid summers and cold, snowy winters.
-Many native North American wildflower species can be found throughout the whole region, but we have selected twenty-one species for their ease, suitability, and charm.
+Many native North American wildflower species can be found throughout the whole region, but we have selected these species for their ease, suitability, and charm.
 This collection includes annuals, biennials, and perennials that are both cold hardy and drought tolerant.
 They should return for years to come once established.
 The range of colours is huge, as are the number of native insects that will come to feed on them.
 Any area with limited biodiversity will be improved by the Great Lakes Wildflower Blend.

 Click here to learn more about Wildflowers & RegionalityBlend Ingredients.

 Unless otherwise stated, all the wildflower mixes will contain perennials, annuals, and biennials.
 Seeds must come into contact with the soil in order to germinate.
 Do not bury seeds more than 2-3 times their thickness.
 Continue reading below for some other tips on how to grow wildflowers from seed.

 Season & Zone

 Exposure: Full sun to partial shade, depending on the blend

 Try to direct sow wildflower seeds during the period two weeks before, and eight weeks after, your last average frost date.
 Sowing when there is some risk of minor frost may improve germination.
 Wildflower seeds can also be sown in the autumn, but a certain percentage of seeds to may be lost to water, birds, and animals.
 To make the most of the annual species, direct sow in early spring.

 Site Selection: If there are already no plants (including weeds) growing in the planting site, there may be a problem with the soil.
 Possible issues may be soil fertility, lack of drainage, or the need for soil amendments to improve texture.
 In such spots (eg, beneath a cedar tree), few plants will thrive, including wildflowers.